dainst/cilantro/README.md

 # cilantro-images
 Docker images for dainst/cilantro, found at [dockerhub](https://hub.docker.com/r/dainst/).

-## Installation
+## Building & publishing docker images

+### Prerequisites

 Copy the `.env-default` file to `.env` and enter your github_access_token there.

+Login to dockerhub:

+    docker login

-## Instructions
+### Instructions

 To build a new image or to rebuild it run the build script

-        `./build.sh <name> <tag>`
+    `./build.sh <image-name> <tag>`

-Make sure to provide the right name and tag to the script.
-Tag defaults to latest.
+Tag defaults to stable.

-This tags are currently used:
-* stable
-* dev

-You can use your own tag for developing, e.g. the name of your feature branch.
+You should use your own tag for developing, e.g. the name of your feature branch.

-New repositories is automatically created if your permissions are sufficient.
+New repositories are automatically created on dockerhub if your permissions are sufficient.
 Make sure to provide a description for them at dockerhub!